TheThingsArchive/landingpages/content/eclipsecon.md

     4. [Slack](http://slack.thethingsnetwork.org)
     5. [Kickstarter to find out more about our products](https://www.kickstarter.com/projects/419277966/the-things-network)
 2. Get your Arduino, a light sensor and cable
+3. Get the required files from our [Dropbox folder](http://goo.gl/xxZVBZ)
-3. Follow [The Things Uno MQTT Workshop](https://github.com/TheThingsNetwork/examples/tree/workshop/eclipsecon-2016/workshops/TheThingsUno) and see your data in TTN's [dashboard](http://staging.thethingsnetwork.org/applications)
+4. Follow [The Things Uno MQTT Workshop](https://github.com/TheThingsNetwork/examples/tree/workshop/eclipsecon-2016/workshops/TheThingsUno) and see your data in TTN's [dashboard](http://staging.thethingsnetwork.org/applications)
-4. Use Eclipse Paho to access the data from your Java code.
+5. Use Eclipse Paho to access the data from your Java code.
 Use JavaFX to visualize it: [https://github.com/kartben/ttn_paho_workshop](https://github.com/kartben/ttn_paho_workshop)
-5. Create a group about your project on our community page here: [https://thethingsnetwork.org/labs/](https://thethingsnetwork.org/labs/)
+6. Create a group about your project on our community page here: [https://thethingsnetwork.org/labs/](https://thethingsnetwork.org/labs/)
-6. Inspire the community about what you did and how they can replicate by telling them all about it on your groups page.
+7. Inspire the community about what you did and how they can replicate by telling them all about it on your groups page.

 ## For Questions, find our team members